 Sander Tamm has also contributed as a singer in the National Opera Estonia Opera Choir, the Estonian National Male Choir, and the Estonian Philharmonic Chamber Choir.
 Amongst others they have performed R. Wagner’s Parsifal at the Noblessner Foundry (2011), the In French Spirit Concert Tour (2012), the world’s first performance of An Enlightened Disciple of Darkness (2013), and “Tormis 80 – The Rite of Birth” at the Noblessner Foundry (2015).

 Over the last years Sander has also been an esteemed panel member for various competitions: TPG School Vision 2015, Best Estonian Food 2015, Female Choral Singing Competition 2015, Love Songs Competition, and the 2007 ERTA International Block Flute Competition.
 As a masterclass organizer, Sander has taught participants at the 2014 St. Petersburg (Russia) International Choral Music Festival on the topic “The treasury of Estonian choral music”, and on British choral music at the 2016 Hangzhou Winter School.

 In 2007 Sander was widely known as a radio voice at Family Radio, shaping both morning programmes as well as leading youth and music shows.
-During the years, Sander’s conversational partners have been people like Priit Kuusk, Andres Uibo, Ines Maidre, Agnes Böning, Pille Lill, Eenok Haamer, Jaan Tamsalu, Philippe Jourdan, and Madara Vilson.
+During the years, Sander’s conversational partners have been people like Priit Kuusk, Andres Uibo, Ines Maidre, Agnes Böning, Pille Lill, Eenok Haamer, Jaan Tamsalu, Philippe Jourdan, Madara Vilson and Laura Põldvere.